libvips/nip2-extras/tools/Non zero colour/README.md

 # Dependencies
 * [nip2](https://github.com/libvips/nip2)
-* Follow the [provide instructions](https://github.com/jpadfield/nip2-extras/blob/master/README.md) to add this new tool to [nip2](https://github.com/libvips/nip2).
+* Follow the [provided instructions](https://github.com/jpadfield/nip2-extras/blob/master/README.md) to add this new tool to [nip2](https://github.com/libvips/nip2).

 # Acknowledgement
 * This function was created by @jpadfield